-Our choice of the nine best places to visit in France in winter highlights those places that allow you to indulge in the country’s beauty with far fewer people, giving you a more authentic experience.
+Our choice of the best places to visit in France in winter highlights those places that allow you to indulge in the country’s beauty with far fewer people, giving you a more authentic experience.

-You have the opportunity to discover more of the country the way you prefer as you discover the countryside or cityscapes within the majestic ambiance of the season.
+You have the opportunity to discover more of the country the way you prefer as you discover the countryside or cityscapes within the ambiance of the season.

 Paris is a majestic city no matter the time of year, but in winter, thin sheets of snow and crisp air create an ethereal glow.
 The holiday season sings, an ice-skating rink decorates the Champs Elysees, and fairy lights shimmer along streets filled with the smell of fresh pine.